Work-to-rule: Quiet quitting

+Gallup data showing 2022 global poll on employee engagement and quiet quitting.

 Quiet quitting is a specific, often spontaneous or grassroots application of work-to-rule tactics.
 Despite the name, the philosophy of quiet quitting is not connected to quitting a job outright, but rather, employees avoid going above and beyond the call of duty by doing the bare minimum required and engage in work-related activities solely within defined work hours.
 Proponents of quiet quitting also refer to it as "acting your wage", or "calibrated contributing", and say that the goal of quiet quitting is not primarily to disrupt the workplace as part of an organized movement, but to avoid occupational burnout and to reassert autonomy and work-life balance on an individual level.

 There are no verifiable sources as to who coined the phrase.
 It was also thought to be inspired by the tang ping ('lying flat') movement that began in April 2021 on Chinese social media and became a buzzword on Sina Weibo.
 Later that year, Chinese Internet users combined tang ping with involution, a process researched by American anthropologist Clifford Geertz in his 1963 book Agricultural Involution.
 The book gained attention in the late 1980s from social sciences research about China which led to the term "involution" gaining great attention in China.
 In 2020, "involution" became one of the most commonly used words on Chinese-language media, where it is used to describe the feeling of exhaustion in an overly competitive society.